 5G networks are set to use bands with frequencies from 30 to 60GHz, known as Millimeter wave bands.
 These bands feature a wavelength of 1 to 10 millimeters (hence the name) and have some special properties that increase 5G network performance.

 Firstly, short wavelengths require smaller antennas.
 That way, a 5G service station can include more antennas and service more users at the same time.
 Users per Meter (UpM) of 5G networks is estimated to be 1000 times more than that of 4G.
 Moreover, higher frequencies allow more data capacity and more directional bands.
-Signal interference and loss is thus minimized on 5G networks.
+Signal interference and loss are thus minimized on 5G networks.

 However, the 5G design also has its flaws.
 High-frequency bands penetrate matter less, which means that traveling distance of waves is shorter.
 Things like building walls and trees might decrease signal quality.
 This can be eliminated by strategic positioning of network service stations and by increasing their total number, although this will increase network building costs.